flaviovdf/copulae/README.md

-# copulae
+# 2-Cats

-Code for training non-parametric copula networks
+Code for the ``2d Copula Approximating Transforms''.
+2-Cats.